Andy4495/Wireless-Sensor-Receiver-Hub/Ethernet.md

 The WIZnet-provided Arduino library for the W5200 chip requires some changes to work with Energia and MSP430 controllers.

+Additional changes are also required to fix a memory leak in sketches where Ethernet.begin() is run more than once.

 ### Installing WIZnet Ethernet Library for Energia ###

 1. Download ZIP from GitHub: https://github.com/Wiznet/WIZ_Ethernet_Library